 Ransom

 A pack of high schoolers are kidnapped as they ride the bus home one afternoon.
-The only common thread between the passengers is the fact that they are all dropped off in the same seemingly wealthy neighborhood.
+The only common thread between the passengers is that they are all dropped off in the same seemingly wealthy neighborhood.
 Brothers Glenn and Bruce are as different as night and day.
 Jesse is an army brat and only a temporary resident of the neighborhood.
 Marianne is a popular teen resentful of her mother’s new marriage.
 Dexter lives with his uncle after the death of his parents.
-Held high in a mountain cabin, these five teens are forced to look beyond their different personalities to join together if they want to survive.
+Held high in a mountain cabin, these five teens are forced to look beyond their different personalities and join together if they want to survive.
 Ransom is one of Duncan’s earliest attempts at the Young Adult suspense genre.
-The kids could have easily been portrayed as mere caricatures but the author sidesteps this trap to bring to life a believable cast of characters.
+The kids could have easily been portrayed as mere caricatures but the author sidesteps this trap to bring to life a believable cast of teenage protagonists.

 Down a Dark Hall